Have you ever entered a situation and been knocked off your feet by all of the things you didn’t consider?

 A lot of this decision will depend heavily upon what you can afford.
 I know we hate it when money holds us back, but in this instance, the prices can vary heavily.
 So money will make a difference.

 3. What You Are Hauling

 I needed a vehicle that could carry around bee equipment, feed, haul our harvest, but also carry my family.
 We live on 10-acres so if we couldn’t all ride, it wouldn’t be nice to the people that had to walk.

 Those were my criteria for what I was considering.
 Yours may look completely different.
 That’s okay.
 Just think about what you are hauling around your property to know how sturdy you need this utility vehicle to be.

 For instance, if you are hauling around firewood from deep in a forest, a golf cart wouldn’t be a good option.
 You’d need something more along the lines of a gator.

-But if you are just hauling tools around your property, then you could get by with a lawn mower, bike, or a golf cart.
+If you are just hauling tools around your property, then you could get by with a lawnmower, bike, or a golf cart.

 7 Farm Utility Vehicle Options:

 When you live almost 4-acres from the road, just fetching the mail can be a hike.
 So when we decided we needed a farm vehicle, a Gator™ was my first choice.